Fiction

 “First I’m hearing.”

-Her father said, “What guy wouldn’t brag about that to his girlfriend?”
+Her father asked, “What guy wouldn’t brag about that to his girlfriend?”

 Her mom said, “Then he’s not going to live with us?”